nmrs/sotd-report/cache/Archive/202402 Hardware.md

 ## Observations

-* The top three razors continue to swap spot, with the Blackbird taking the top spot from January's top razor, the Christopher Bradley.
-The top razor from December, the Game Changer, climbs from it's third spot slot in January to take second.
+* The top three razors continue to trade positions, with the Blackbird taking the top spot from January's top razor, the Christopher Bradley.
+The top razor from December, the Game Changer, climbs from its third spot slot in January to take second.

 * The 34C leaps forward five spots to claim the final spot in the top 5.
 The MM24 also has a strong showing, jumping ahead four spots to settle itself firmly back in the top 10 (and with #MMarch24 now under way, I predict an even higher position in the March report).